daviddwk/freefish-old/README.md

+# old
+This is the old version of freefish.
+See the new version [here](https://github.com/daviddwk/freefish)!

 # freefish
 A free ASCII fish tank for the Linux terminal under the GPLv3.
 I am very new to C++, but my code shouldn't be awful.